jilljenn/ktm/README.md

 Presented at the [Optimizing Human Learning](https://humanlearn.io) workshop in Kingston, Jamaica on June 4, 2019.

 Slides from the tutorial are available [here](doc/tuto.pdf).
-A notebook on Colab will be available soon.
+A notebook on Colab will be available "soon", but the priority is to have tests in this repository.

 The tutorial makes you play with the models to assess **weak generalization**.
-To assess **strong generalization** and reproduce the experiments of the paper, you may want to borrow code from another repository: [jilljenn/TF-recomm](https://github.com/jilljenn/TF-recomm/blob/master/fm.py#L106).
+To assess **strong generalization** and reproduce the experiments of the paper, you want to look at how folds are created in [dataio.py](https://github.com/jilljenn/ktm/blob/master/dataio.py#L12).

 ## Install

-    python3 -m venv venv   # Python 2 should work as well, but we suggest you to use virtualenv . venv/bin/activate
+    python3 -m venv venv
+    . venv/bin/activate
     pip install -r requirements.txt  # Will install numpy, scipy, pandas, scikit-learn, pywFM

 If you also want to get the factorization machines running (KTM for *d* > 0), you should also do:

     make libfm

+## Prepare data

+Select a <dataset> and the features you want to include.

+### Case 1: There is only one skill per item.

+`data/<dataset>/data.csv` should contain the following columns:

+    user, item, skill, correct, wins, fails

+where wins and fails are the number of successful and unsuccessful attempts at the corresponding skill.

+### Case 2: There may be several skills associated to an item.

+`data/<dataset>/needed.csv` needs to contain:

+    user_id, item_id, correct

+(Note the difference.)

+And `data/<dataset>/q_mat.npz` should be a q-matrix under `scipy.sparse` format.

+If you want to compute wins and fails like in PFA or DAS3H, you should run `encode_tw.py` instead of this file, with the `--pfa` option for PFA or `--tw` for DAS3H.

 ## Run